FAQ INCA TRAIL EXPEDITIONS

-YES, so that you can take part in options such as bottle water/drinks, the natural hot springs in Aguas Calientes (10 soles), tips for your trekking staff, souvenirs, snacks in Machupicchu, etc. You should take at least 300 soles as emergency money that hopefully you will return to Cusco with!
+YES, so that you can take part in options such as bottle water/drinks, tips for your trekking staff, souvenirs, snacks in Machupicchu, etc. You should take at least 300 soles as emergency money that hopefully you will return to Cusco with!
 Also, for the passengers that are concerned about health, it may be prudent on your part to keep in mind that a train ride from Ollantaytambo to Aguas Calientes costs approx US$50-80 (in the case you need to leave the trail early).

 Yes all our tour guides speak very well the English, mostly of then have studied in th university of Cusco, aslo are Archeologist, Biologist, and the most important are really funny guys.

 If you have not trekked in altitude before we would suggest your organise the extra porter.
-Unless you have hired an extra porter you will need to carry your own back pack, sleeping bag and the mattress and water for the day.
+Unless you have hired an extra porter you will need to carry your day backpack.
 75% of our travellers hire the extra porter.

 The half porter who will carry only 7kg cost $70.00 USD